civicmapper/civicmapper.github.io/_drafts/posts/2016-08-21-a-labs-post.md

 Pittsburgh is one of many areas in the state that has been dealing with elevated lead levels over the past few years.
 [Lancaster County has identified 17 water systems](http://www.usatoday.com/story/news/nation/2016/03/16/lancaster-county-pa-lead-drinking-water/81576034/) with lead levels above the EPA standard, leading the city of Lancaster to replace 98% of their lead service lines.
 [Philadelphia has an estimated 60,000 properties with lead service lines of unknown age, but no location maps exist](http://crossroads.newsworks.org/index.php/local/keystone-crossroads/91899-utilities-dont-know-where-lead-pipes-are-and-water-testing-offers-limited-safety-assurances).
 The problem in Philadelphia is further complicated because the service lines there are private and the Philadelphia Water Department is not responsible for them.

 ### Successful mapping precedents

-The problem shared by most of the affected communities is the lack of an accessible geo-dataset or map that shows where the lead service lines are located.
-It is impossible to prioritize fixes to a problem of this magnitude with so many gaps in information.
+The problem shared by the majority of the affected communities is the lack of an accessible map that shows where the lead service lines are located.
+It is impossible to prioritize fixes to a problem of this magnitude with so many gaps in information are.

-There are great precedents for using geodata and maps to manage this kind of information:
+However, if you're not convinced a map is the starting point, take a look at these water authority maps:

 * [Boston Water and Sewer Commission](http://www.bwsc.org/COMMUNITY/lead/leadmaps.asp#TOP_PAGE)
 * [District of Columbia Water and Sewer Authority](https://geo.dcwater.com/Lead/)